airdcpp-web/airdcpp-webclient/.github/CONTRIBUTING.md

 ### Compiling issues

-Attact the full *console* output cmake and make (no cmake log files).
+Attach the full *console* output cmake and make (no cmake log files).
 Mention the currently used operating system (with version included).

 ### UI-related issues